 Coastal LDO (Local Development Order)

 Due to the Covid-19 pandemic and central government regulation of domestic travel, the 2020 summer season has been very badly affected with holiday parks remaining closed.
 The economy of the Coastal Zone very largely depends upon the holiday parks and so their recovery is vital to ensure a recovery from the pandemic.
-The principal permission given by the proposed Order is to allow, for a two year period, all year round holiday occupancy of existing and authorised holiday parks and seasonal accommodation destinations.
+The principal permission given by the proposed Order is to allow, for a two year period, holiday occupancy of existing and authorised holiday parks and seasonal accommodation destinations in holiday parks from 1 March to 5 January.
 In addition certain types of ancillary development and alterations (related to the Park in question) are permitted by the proposed Order and these are set out in Schedule 2 of the Consultation Draft.

 The Legal Stuff